 Field Value Description Record Limit nnnnnnn 99999999 Specifies the maximum number of records to be processed.
 The default specifies all records.
-Buffer Segments nnnn Defines the number of 128-byte segments to be obtained for the Review buffer pool when running in interactive rather than batch mode.
-00400 (approximately 50K) for z/VM and BS2000 00700 (approximately 87K) for z/VSE 02000 (approximately 250K) for z/OS
+Buffer Segments Defines the number of 128-byte segments to be obtained for the Review buffer pool when running in interactive rather than batch mode.
+00400 (approximately 50K) for z/VM and BS2000 00700 (approximately 87K) for VSE/ESA 02000 (approximately 250K) for OS/390 or z/OS Files (VSE/ESA only) nnn 001 Specifies the number of command log files to be processed (used for GENCARD).

-Field Value Description

-Files (z/VSE nnn 001 Specifies the number of command log files to be processed

-only) (used for gencard).